AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 ## Sharing Buttons Sample

 This sample demonstrates how to share a chart through creating custom buttons.
-Explore it in the playground to
+Explore it in the playground to see the code.

 {sample}CS\_Sharing\_\_08{sample}